7 Reasons to look for an Excel Spreadsheet Alternative to Manage Projects

 How Kissflow Project can be a spreadsheet alternative

-Switching from spreadsheets to project management software can make a world of difference in the way you manage projects.
+Switching from spreadsheets to and online project management software can make a world of difference in the way you manage projects.
 A good project management software will allow you to collaborate effectively, track time, assign and delegate tasks to team members, keep track of task progress, get automatic notifications, manage deadlines, apply your project methodology, and customize everything to meet your specific needs – all the things spreadsheets can’t do – and so much more.

 Kissflow Project is more than just project management software, and it’s way more than spreadsheets.
 Kissflow Project is a digital workspace designed with small to medium-sized businesses in mind.
-Built for teams that need a project management tool that’s both customizable and easy to understand, Kissflow Project lets you manage your projects in the way that works for your team and definitely a better alternative to spreadsheets.
+Built for teams that need a project management tool that’s both customizable and easy to understand, Kissflow Project lets you manage your projects in a way that works for your team and definitely a better alternative to spreadsheets.

 Easily customizable forms, boards, and workflows let you tailor your project management to each unique project.
 Kissflow Project gives you the ability to visualize your projects for streamlined management and acts as a better spreadsheet alternative software, with no clunky spreadsheets necessary.